AndroidSteve/Rubik-Cube-Wizard/Rubik Solver/README.txt

   o  Move to GLES 2.0
      - Re-establish arrows
-     - Broader review and examination of calibration
-     - Ocult, then, transparent: custom shader? o  Time and CPU measurements.
-Possible use of DDMS o  Refactor and clean up state machines. o  Determine actual tile colors after all 54 tiles have been observed for better robustness. o  Make direction arrows occult with respect to physical cube. o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Make gesture recognition process with respect to time instead of frames to be CPU independent. o  Introduce real Pilot Cube that demonstrates requested user activity.
+  o  Time and CPU measurements.
+Possible use of DDMS o  Refactor and clean up state machines. o  Determine actual tile colors after all 54 tiles have been observed for better robustness. o  Make direction arrows occult with respect to physical cube: custom shader? o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Make gesture recognition process with respect to time instead of frames to be CPU independent. o  Introduce real Pilot Cube that demonstrates requested user activity.